-In this work, we presented a neuromorphic obstacle avoidance and target acquisition architecture, realized using lowpower and low-latency event-based sensing and processing.
+In this work, we presented a neuromorphic obstacle avoidance and target acquisition architecture, realized using low-power and low-latency event-based sensing and processing.
 This architecture allows to smoothly and reliably avoid obstacles and track the target object.
-We showed how redundant synaptic connectivity between populations of neurons can be used to cope with the low number of available weight values in the neuromorphic hardware and allowed us to realize complex graded connectivity patterns with a limited number of weights.
+We showed how redundant synaptic connectivity between populations of neurons can be used to cope with the low number of available weights values in the neuromorphic hardware used and enable to realize complex graded connectivity patterns with a limited number of synaptic weights.
 We also demonstrated how we can overcome the effects of device mismatch of the neuromorphic hardware by redundant computation using population dynamics and neuronal filtering.
+At the same time, the mismatch may be beneficial in a neuronal controller, as the variability would allows to avoid getting stuck in unstable fix-points of the dynamics, as well as facilitate exploration behavior in more complex scenarios.
+In summary we showed how

-Fig. 3: Demonstrating the graded nature of the spatial representation of obstacles: an object is placed at different distances from the robot's initial heading direction.
-Left: Overlays of the overhead camera images for three trials.
+Fig. 3: Demonstrating the graded nature of the spatial representation of the obstacles in experiments with an object at different distances relative to the initial heading direction of the robot.
+Left: Overlays of the overhead camera images for three different runs of the experiment.
 The red line marks the line of the initial heading direction of the robot.
-Right: Activity of the obstacle, drive, and speed neural populations on the ROLLS.
+Right: Activity of the obstacle, drive, and speed populations of the ROLLS neurons.